-In order to measure low current values precisely, the "zero" value (x_0) of 1/3 VCC can be measured via the ADC, rather than being hard coded into the measurement software.
+In order to measure low current values precisely, the "zero" value (x_0) of 1/3 VCC should be measured via the ADC, rather than being hard coded into the measurement software.
 This is possible by doing a first current measurement during motor stand-still, with no current flowing in the motor coils, e.g. during a test phase of the unit.
 The resulting value can be stored and used as zero reference.
 However, the influence of offset voltages can be minimized, by using the high sensitivity setting of the amplifiers for low currents, and switching to low sensitivity for higher currents.

-5.3.5 Getting a precise current value
+5.3.5 Getting a precise current value using MOSFET on-resistance

-The ON-resistance of a MOSFET has a temperature co-efficient, which should not be ignored.
+The on-resistance of a MOSFET has a temperature co-efficient, which should not be ignored.
 Thus, the temperature of the MOSFETs must be measured, e.g. using an NTC resistor, in order to compensate for the variation.
-Also, the initial RDSon depends upon fabrication tolerance of the MOSFETs.
+Also, the initial R{DSON} depends upon fabrication tolerance of the MOSFETs.
 If exact measurement is desired, an adjustment should be done during initial testing of each product.
-For applications, where an adjustment is not possible, the use of at least one additional shunt resistor in the common ground line of all three half bridges provides a stable current measurement base, which allows in-system adjustment of the relative MOSFET resistances.
-Further, the TMC603 measurement amplification is slightly different for positive and negative currents.
+For applications, where an adjustment is not possible, external sense resistors can be used instead.
+A single resistor in the GND line often is sufficient for block commutation.
+For sine commutation, three sense resistors should be used.

-5.4 hall FX sensorless commutation
+5.4 hall FX[TM] sensorless commutation

-hall FX provides emulated hall sensor signals.
+hall FX^{TM} provides emulated hall sensor signals.
 The emulated hall sensor signals are available without a phase shift and there is no error-prone PLL necessary, like with many other systems, nor is the knowledge of special motor parameters required.
 Since it is based on the motors' back-EMF, a minimum motor velocity is required to get a valid signal.
-Therefore, the motor needs to be started without feedback, until the velocity is high enough to generate a reliable hall FX signal.
+Therefore, the motor needs to be started without feedback, until the velocity is high enough to generate a reliable hall FX^{TM} signal.

-figure 16: hallFX block diagram and timing
+figure 16: hallFXTM block diagram and timing